-MainePERS offers a specific presentation for state employees nearing or considering retirement.
-These sessions are for those who are eligible to retire within the next year and who have received a retirement estimate within the past year.
-Topics covered include: how each benefit payment option works, how benefits are paid and other common retirement questions.
+MainePERS offers a specific presentation for Teacher members nearing or considering retirement.

+This session is for those who are eligible and intend to retire within the next year and who have received a retirement estimate within the past year.
+Topics covered include how each benefit payment option works, how benefits are paid, and other common retirement questions.

-To attend a session, register online at www.mainepers.org/statesessions.
-If you need to request an estimate contact the State Unit at state@mainepers.org or by calling 1-800-451-9800.
+To attend a session register online at www.mainepers.org/ teachersessions.
+If you need to request a retirement estimate, contact the Teacher Unit at teacher@mainepers.org or by calling 1-800-451-9800.